xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/generate_img.rst

 * Modify .otherpkgs.pkglist to add or remove packages from other sources.
 Please refer to ``Using_Updatenode`` for details

-* For diskfull, modify the .tmpl file to change the kickstart/autoyast configuration
+* For diskful, modify the .tmpl file to change the kickstart/autoyast configuration

 * Modify .synclist file to change the files that are going to be synchronized to the nodes